scottpancakes/rapt-pill-HA/README.md

 #### Rapt Portal Webhook Details

 Name the webhook whatever.

 IMPORTANT!!
-Make sure your home assistance instance is web accessable i.e. using a cloud service.
+Make sure your HA instance has a web accessible URL i.e. Using a cloud service.
 This won't work if you are trying to send webhooks to a local instance of Home Assistant (e.g. 192.168.1.1:8123)

 Copy you HA URL from your browser and add the the following ```/api/webhook/rapt-hydrometer-pill```